StefanoZoia/METCL/METCL for generation/METCL applied to MetaNet conceptual metaphors/README.md

 ### How to run

-To run the generation of the input file for METCL: python3 cocos_preprocessing.py
+To run the generation of the input file for METCL: python cocos_preprocessing.py

 - the preprocessing step writes the prototypes of each couple of concepts involved in a metaphor into a suitable file

-To run the conceptual combination with METCL: python3 cocos.py
+To run the conceptual combination with METCL: python cocos.py

 - This runs the combination on all the files in a specified folder.
 - To run on a single file, simply call the cocos() function.
 The function takes the file name as the first parameter and the maximum number of properties in the resulting concept as a second (optional) parameter.